Measure and Analyze

 1. On the side toolbar > > Tools tab > Compare.

-2. In the Swipe Compare panel, click any of the following: 3D Mesh, Point Cloud, and Imagery to filter the selection to the layer type(s) you want.
+2. In the Layer Comparison panel, toggle on or off any of the following: 3D Mesh, Point Cloud, and Imagery to filter the selection to the layer type(s) you want.

 3. Select the layers for comparison from the two dropdown lists, and click Start.